 Set of screwdrivers

 How will you know when your lovingly prepared pastries turn golden if you can’t see inside your oven?
 Make sure your oven door glass is sparkling clean by scrubbing the panels inside and out.
-See our video for a step by step guide.

 Feeling ready to rise to the baking challenge?
 You’ll need to make sure your oven isn’t letting you down by cooking unevenly or not reaching the right temperature.
 Here are our top tips for getting a perfectly even bake.